Skip to main content

 Business

-A chemistry major combined with a minor in business is excellent preparation for a career in bio(chemically) related field if one’s goal is management or an M.B.A.
+A chemistry major combined with a minor in business is excellent preparation for a career in a bio(chemically) related field if one’s goal is management or an M.B.A.
 This would also allow a student to complete the B.S. in Chemistry and M.B.A. at John Carroll in five years of full-time study.
 Interested students should consult with their advisor early in their freshman or sophomore year.

 Criminology